maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 <h4 class="header" id="blr">Bayesian linear regression</h4>

 <blockquote class="tip">
-<strong>Summary:</strong> Bayesian linear regression allows us to obtain a full probability distribution for the model parameters.
+<strong>Summary:</strong> Bayesian linear regression allows us to obtain a full probability distribution for the model parameters, the posterior distribution.
 </blockquote>

 ##### Motivation

-Bayesian inference is cool as it allows us to characterize uncertainty about the parameters $\mathbf{w}$ using Bayes' rule as well as providing a principled framework for explicitly incorporating knowledge via the prior.
+Bayesian inference allows us to characterize uncertainty in unknown parameters (here we are only treating $\mathbf{w}$ as unknown) using Bayes' rule as well as providing a principled framework for explicitly incorporating knowledge via the prior.

 This opens up a range of possibilities, for instance, we can now ask questions such as how different is a given parameter $w_i$ from 0 (i.e. is it significant or not?).
 This is a departure from the non-Bayesian setting where we had limited ways to answer such questions.
 This is a very practical and useful application of Bayesian regression and occurs commonly in many fields.
 For example, if our variables are factors in a medical trial and we wish to determine whether the factor under scrutiny is actually having an impact (before we spend money on it) it helps to know if the distribution of this parameter has a big variance vs. say, being tightly distributed and centred away from 0.